hang-wu/metaci/README.md

 ## Usage
 To run a model, simply run `python main.py` and you will obtain relevant code outputs.

 The dataset generation and loading scripts can be found in the data folder.
+And the SACHS dataset can be downloaded in the [link](https://github.com/snarles/causal/blob/master/bnlearn_files/sachs.data.txt).

 ## Other